tsproisl/textcomplexity/README.md

   * Carroll's CTTR
   * Summer's S

 All of these measures correlate perfectly.
+Therefore, the default setting is to only compute the type-token ratio.
+If you want to compute all of these measures, use the option `--all-measures`.

 #### Measures that use part of the frequency spectrum